brndn-do/ats/README.md

 docker-compose exec minio mc mb minio/testbucket
 ```

+Note that a hardcoded admin account is included in db_schema.pgsql.

 ### 6. Running tests

 Tests should only be executed inside the running backend container.
 This ensures a consistent and isolated environment.